 |Books and Supplies||$1,200|

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Monroe Community College net price for in-state students receiving aid was $5,480* for the 2010/2011 academic year.
+The reported Monroe Community College net price for in-state students is $7,197* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|